UniOfGreenwich/elee1149-coursework--steak/README.md

 ### Backend Installation

-1. Check Python Version: Open the command prompt and use the command python --version to verify that Python is installed correctly.
+1. Check Python Version: Open the command prompt and use the command `python --version` to verify that Python is installed correctly.
-2. Install Packages: Use the command python -m pip install flask flask_sqlalchemy flask_cors werkzeug to install the necessary Python packages.
+2. Install Packages: Use the command `python -m pip install flask flask_sqlalchemy flask_cors werkzeug` to install the necessary Python packages.
 A link to a list of required packages was provided in the chat (though the contents of that link aren't specified in these notes).
-3. Navigate to the Correct Directory: Use the command cd elee1149-coursework--steak\steakinc-web-app\steakinc-web-app\python_backend to navigate to the Python backend folder.
+3. Navigate to the Correct Directory: Use the command `cd elee1149-coursework--steak\steakinc-web-app\steakinc-web-app\python_backend` to navigate to the Python backend folder.
-4. Run the GCP Script: Use the command python gcp_app.py to start the application and verify functionality.
+4. Run the GCP Script: Use the command `python gcp_app.py` to start the application and verify functionality.
-5. If GCP is Expired, Run the Local Script: Use the command python local_app.py to start the application and verify functionality.
+5. If GCP is Expired, Run the Local Script: Use the command `python local_app.py` to start the application and verify functionality.

 ### Frontend Installation

 1. Verify Node.js and npm Installations: Open the command prompt and use the following commands to check the versions and confirm installation:

-    - node -v
+    - `node -v`
-    - npm -v
+    - `npm -v`

-3. Navigate to the Project Folder: Use the cd command in the command prompt to navigate to the root directory of the project.
+3. Navigate to the Project Folder: Use the cd command in the command prompt to navigate to the folder path "elee1149-coursework--steak/steakinc-web-app/steakinc-web-app".
+4. Run the command `npm install`
-4. Run the Development Server: Execute the command npm run dev to start the development server.
+5. Run the Development Server: Execute the command `npm run dev` to start the development server.

+### User Account
+In the interest of testing, credentials have been created that contain example data for you to use the application.
+Please find these below:

+**Username:** Example
+**Password:** Example123!
+**Security 1 answer:** Example
+**Security 2 answer:** Example
+**Security 3 answer:** Example

+**NOTE: THIS WILL ONLY WORK IF THE GCP SCRIPT IS CORRECTLY RUNNING AND THE TRIAL ACCOUNT HAS NOT EXPIRED.
+IF YOU RUN THE LOCAL BACKEND, YOU WILL HAVE TO MAKE YOUR OWN ACCOUNT!**

 <!-- ROADMAP -->
 ## Roadmap